Ungogo: Religion

-There two main religions in ungogo local government area which are;Islam and Christianity.
+There two main religions in Ungogo Local Government Area are Islam and Christianity.

 Geography

-The Ungogo Local Government Area has an average annual temperature of 33 degrees Celsius and a total area of 204 square kilometers.
+The Ungogo Local Government Area has an average annual temperature of 33 degrees Celsius or 91 degrees Fahrenheit and a total area of 204 square kilometres or 79 square miles.
 The two main seasons in the Local Government Area are the dry and the rainy seasons, with an average humidity of 28% throughout the region.